wp-kit/auth/README.md

     WPKit\Hashing\HashingServiceProvider::class, // we need this too
     Illuminate\Cookie\CookieServiceProvider::class, // we need this too
     Illuminate\Auth\AuthServiceProvider::class, // we need this too
-    WPKit\Auth\AuthServiceProvider::class
+    Illuminate\Filesystem\FilesystemServiceProvider::class, // specify the driver provider, if using BasicAuth Illuminate\Session\SessionServiceProvider::class, // you need this too, if using BasicAuth WPKit\Auth\AuthServiceProvider::class
     //
 ];